ECE492-W24/HOHWebApp/README.md

 # HOHWebApp
-This will contain code for the Heart of Hearing Web app
+This will contain code for the Heart of Hearing Web app Running the react native app:

+1. Set up  a ios or android simulator
+2. Follow the instructions in the following link for `React Native CLI Quickstart` NOT expo. https://reactnative.dev/docs/environment-setup
+3. Once all set up run `npm start`
+4. Open another terminal and run `npm run ios`
+5. For running the app on android or a physical device refer back to https://reactnative.dev/docs/environment-setup

-Running the react native app:
+Running the react native expo app [depricated, we are now using the front end folder.]:

 1. Download the Expo Go app on your phone
 2. cd into  the HOHApp directory